Francis Fowler (architect)

 Francis Edmund Hayman Fowler (c.
 1819 – 24 February 1893) was a British architect who designed the Metropole Hotel (now the Corinthia Hotel London) with James Ebenezer Saunders.
 He was a member of the Metropolitan Board of Works but was forced to resign after being found guilty of corruption.

 Early life and family

 Francis Edmund Hayman Fowler was born around 1819 and baptised in that year in Bristol.
 His parents were John and Ann Fowler.
 He had a sister Eliza.

 In February 1849, Fowler married Caroline Neville Nichols, daughter of Charles Nichols, at St James The Less, Thorndike Street, London.
-In 1850, he was living at 21 Saville Row, St James, according to the Rate Books for that year.
+In 1850, he was living at 21 Savile Row, St James, according to the Rate Books for that year.

 Early career

 Early in his career he suffered a reversal when he was bankrupted in 1852 in connection with a property transaction.
 His address at the time was Brownlow Road, Dalston, late of Vauxhall Road.
 The profession given was "builder".
 But by the early 1860s he was working as an architect and was responsible for the design of the expansion of the Alexandra Hotel, Knightsbridge, (originally the Wallace Hotel) which opened in 1864.

 In 1865 he was promoted from lieutenant to captain in the London Irish Rifle Volunteer Corps.